-Banks, insurers must have "credible plans" for climate change: Bank of England
+Banks, insurers must have credible plans for climate change: BoE

 Some banks have agreed to disclose information regarding climate change already, something which has the potential to become mandatory in the future.

+The FCA wants to ensure competition and growth in green investments that provide environmental benefits, and will look at how to improve investor information on climate risks faced by a company listing on the stock market.

+“We are seeing increasing interest from issuers and investors in the green and sustainable finance space and as a result, greater transparency on sustainable capital flows, but today’s publication shows that the regulators want to see much more,” said Amrita Ahluwalia, a lawyer at Linklaters.

-The BoE expects to issue further guidance on best practice 12-18 months after the supervisory statement has been finalized.
+The BoE expects to issue further guidance on best practice 12-18 months after the supervisory statement has been finalised.

-Reporting by Huw Jones; Editing by William Schomberg
+Reporting by Huw Jones; editing by William Schomberg and Jason Neely